ekeren/react-wing-workshop/03-react.md

+In this session we will create a new react app, and connect it to Winglang backend

 ## Prerequisites

-Verify that you can create a react app:
+First, lets verify that you can create a react application using `create-react-app`:
 ```sh
 npx create-react-app client
 cd client